TheBozzz34/Tello-GUI/README.md

 2. **Build the Project:**

-    Use your preferred C++ build system or IDE to compile the project, ensuring that you link the required libraries (Boost.Asio, OpenGL, and Dear ImGui).
+    Use your preferred C++ build system or IDE to compile the project, ensuring that you link the required libraries (Boost.Asio, OpenGL, Dear ImGui and spdlog).

 3. **Connect to the Tello Drone:**
         Power on your DJI Tello drone and connect your computer to its Wi-Fi network.